apriltuesday/eva-opentargets/README.md

 Additional documentation:
 * [Setting up the common environment](docs/environment.md) which is required by both protocols to be able to run
-* [Advanced build instructions](docs/build.md), which are not required for batch processing under normal circumstances
+* [Advanced build instructions](docs/build.md), which are not required for batch processing under normal circumstances, because there is already an existing installation of the pipeline on the cluster.
+These instructions are necessary for the following cases:
+  + Installing a newer Python version
+  + Clean copying the repository and setting up the package installation from scratch
+  + Running the pipeline in non-standard situations, for example when we need to use a version of OLS which has not yet been released
 * [Evidence string comparison protocol](compare-evidence-strings/): when any significant updates to the code are done, an important control measure is re-running the latest batch using the same input data and the new code, and then doing the comparison to see if the introduced changes are correct.